jef234/authentication-api/README.md

-# Task-Organizer-api
+# Authentication-API
-task organizer api using Node Express and Mongo db hosted in Heroku.
+Authentication API using Node Express and Mongo db hosted in Heroku.

 Auth modules uses bcrypt for encrypting user passwords.